Right Now Living – Part 2

 What we are looking for is real hope that things can and will be different and better for us – in the future.
 However, as I may have said to some extent in my last post, peace of mind does not exist in the future.
 Peace of mind exists now – underneath all the fluff that constantly runs around in our busy minds.

 You may not want to hear this right now, but, peace of mind and right now living are equal in nature to and have their root in a belief in some sort of higher power, source of all things, or divinity.
-However, I refuse to define what that is for anyone.
+However, I refuse to define what that is.
 You can call it what you like and define it for yourself if you must.
 But, to my mind, there is no doubt that I did not create myself or the planet we live on.
 And, I know that none of the previously mentioned “solutions” that I’ve tried have ever brought about the difference and improvements they promised for any significant length of time.

 If you believe that all of the observable facts of science, (such as gravity or electricity) and all of existence is fully explained by some happy cosmic accident, then you are, of course, free to believe that, and this blog is probably not for you.
 I’ll still be here when/if you change your mind.